 Moving a SharePoint Server deployment from one farm to another farm.

 Before you begin this operation, review the following information about how to recover a farm in SharePoint:

-You cannot back up from one version of SharePoint Server 2016 and restore to another version of SharePoint Server 2016 or from one version of SharePoint Server 2013 and restore to another version of SharePoint Server 2013.
+You cannot back up from one version of SharePoint Server 2019 and restore to another version of SharePoint Server 2019.
+The same applies to SharePoint Servers 2016 and 2013.